 Accessibility is a shared value and a shared responsibility at Penn.
-The Weingarten Center partners with other departments throughout campus to coordinate and improve the accessibility of buildings and grounds, transportation, communication, and digital infrastructure.
+The Weingarten Center partners with departments across campus to coordinate and improve the accessibility of buildings and grounds, transportation, communication, housing and digital infrastructure.

 Accessible Housing